|

 deburr all workholding devices. |

-| 2. |
+2. |

-Protect
+Protect the

-workholders.
 Tape is a good choice.
-Where critical tolerances are
+Where critical tolerances are required this cannot be

-required this cannot be done. |
+done. |

-| 3. |
+3. |

 Avoid

-edge of the Macor at least .25mm (.010") |
+the edge of the MACOR® at least .25mm (.010") |

-| 4. |
+4. |

 Avoid

-edge. |
+an edge. |

-| 5. |
+5. |

-Waxes
+Waxes are a

-the Macor part during heating should not exceed 48°C
+part during heating should not exceed 48°C (118°F). |

-| 6. |
+6. |

 Where

-features go through the Macor, machining can be performed from both
+features go through the MACOR®, machining can be performed from both

 faces to minimize chipping. |

-| 7. |
+7. |

 is a brittle material that should be inspected for flaws prior to use.
+Machining

-Machining damage will usually be open and closed chips at an edge,
+damage will usually be open and closed chips at an edge, small surface cracks on

-small surface cracks on machined surfaces usually due to dull tools or
+machined surfaces usually due to dull tools or cracks from excessive workholding

-to 3mm (.125") thick can be inspected by shining a bright light through
+or cutting forces.
+Flaws in parts up to 3mm (.125") thick can be inspected by

-the material.
-The flaws will appear as shadows or bright lines.
+shining a bright light through the material.
+The flaws will appear as shadows or

-used.
+may be used.
 Follow all manufacturers recommendations and safety instructions. |

 |